jbroadway/docs/docs/1.0/creator-tools.md

 ## Upgrading

+First, make sure you're on the correct version of Unity.
+You should be using version `2017.3.1p1` which can be [downloaded here](https://unity3d.com/unity/qa/patch-releases).

 To upgrade to a new version of the Flipside Creator Tools, download the latest version and import it into your Unity project via _Assets > Import Package > Custom Package_ in the Unity application menu.

 ## Setting your Flipside Creator ID